MGP-Ucict/role-attribute-access-control/README.md

 				];

-3. Publish the interfaces of the package
+3.Publish the interfaces of the package

 php artisan vendor:publish --provider="LaravelHrabac\AccessControl\AccessControlServiceProvider"

-4. In the terminal:
+4.In the terminal:

 php artisan migrate